grandbora/Bookworm/README.md

 Bookworm lets you discover the popular that are related to your skills in your linkedin profile.
-Login with your linkedin profile and have fun.
+[App is live : http://bookwormberlin.herokuapp.com/](http://bookwormberlin.herokuapp.com/) Login with your linkedin profile and have fun.

 Currently your connections' profile pages are not loaded due to a bug on linkedin side, sorry.
 Not my fault.